Nūr (Islam): In the Quran

 Surah 24 of the Quran contains the Ayat an-Nur, the Verse of Light (Q24:35), which reads, "God is the light of the heavens and the earth; the likeness of His light is as a niche wherein is a lamp (the lamp in a glass, the glass as it were a glittering star) kindled from a Blessed Tree, an olive that is neither of the East nor of the West whose oil well nigh would shine, even if no fire touched it; light upon light; (God guides to His light whom He will.)"

 The phrase "light upon light" (nurun 'ala nur) in this sura is often used among Muslims to denote the infinite beauty, guidance and light of God.

 Classical commentaries

-Al-Tabari (839–923) in his Jami al-bayan says that the best interpretation is to substitute "guide" for "light", as "God is the guide of the heavens and the earth".
+Al-Tabari (839–923) says in his Jami al-bayan that the best interpretation is to substitute "guide" for "light", as "God is the guide of the heavens and the earth".

-Other interpretations make God the source of illumination rather than the light itself, as "God lights the heavens and the earth.
+Other interpretations make God the source of illumination rather than the light itself, such as "God lights the heavens and the earth".

 The Persian scholar Al-Zamakhshari (c.
 1074 –1144) says that the phrase "God is the light" is like saying "Zayd is generous and munificent".

 This does not mean that Zayd is the properties of generosity and munificence, but that he has these properties.

 Al-Zamakhshari rejected the possibility of attributes separate from God, such as power or knowledge or light, which would be contrary to the unity of God.